When deciding where to publish a video for use on asu.edu and its subdomains, consider the factors below:

 Adding video end screens to your YouTube uploads encourages a viewer to continue engaging with your channel content.
 End every ASU video with the ASU bug in the center of the screen, followed by five to 20 seconds of padding on every video.
 This allows for suggested videos and a subscribe button to be added on YouTube.
 Learn how to add an end screen with ASU’s End Screen Lookbook or YouTube’s guidelines.
-Download the ASU end screen template for videos appearing on the official ASU YouTube channel.
+Download the ASU end screen template for videos appearing on the ASU Brand YouTube channel.

 See Graphics for video.